The Kelvingrove Lawn Bowls Centre is located approximately 1.9 miles west of Glasgow city centre, on the north of the River Clyde.

 The Kelvingrove Lawn Bowls Centre will host the Lawn Bowls competitions.
 Owned by Glasgow City Council, the centre has one of the most dramatic settings of all the Games venues, situated next to the magnificent Kelvingrove Art Gallery and Museum and overlooked by the equally spectacular Victorian edifice of Glasgow University.

 There is a long tradition of bowls at Kelvingrove and over a period of two years, from 2010 to 2011, the facility was upgraded to international standard with the reconstruction of five bowling greens.
-Additional seating will be installed at Games time for spectators to enjoy both the sport and the setting.
+Additional seating has been installed for the Games, so spectators can enjoy both the sport and the setting.

 - The earliest known reference to bowling in Glasgow dates back to 1595, when it was banned during the Sabbath.
 A Society of Bowlers was formed in the city in 1804 and the popularity of the sport soon grew.
 By the 1990s the city had over 100 bowling clubs.